UofT-DSI/production/lessons/part_3/production_3_training.md

 ::::::{.columns}
 :::{.column}

-+ Getting hand-labeled data is difficult.
++ Getting hand-labelled data takes a lot of work.
-+ It is expensive, particularly, if subject matter expertise is required.
++ It is expensive, particularly if subject matter expertise is required.
 For instance, compare:

     - Hand label a sentiment data set.
     - Hand label a medical diagnosis data set.

-+ It may be invasive: hand labelling data requires someone to actually see the data.
++ It may be invasive: hand labelling data requires someone to see the data.
-+ Hand labeling is slow.
++ Hand labelling is slow.

 :::
 :::{.column}

-+ Label ambiguity or label multiplicty occurs when there are multiple conflicting labels for a data instance.
++ Label ambiguity or label multiplicity occurs when multiple conflicting labels exist for a data instance.
-+ Label multiplicity may occur when labels are input by multiple anotators or data comes from different sources.
++ Label multiplicity may occur when labels are input by multiple annotators or data comes from different sources.
-+ Disagreements among anotators are common, particularly as the need for subject matter expertise increases.
++ Disagreements among annotators are common, particularly as the need for subject matter expertise increases.
-+ A potential solution is to have clear problem definition and task guidance.
++ A potential solution is to have a clear problem definition and task guidance.

 :::
 :::::::